PhantoomDev/bt3-re/Docs/reverse-engineering-guide.md

    >**Tip:** Rejoice, we live in an era where we can ask specific instruction pattern and get answer from LLMs (ChatGPT and the likes) to easily analyze parts of a list of instruction.
 Feel free to do so!

    - When I start pressing Step, the instruction would execute and continue.
-The current process cycle is highlighted in green, as I do so I realized that the instructions are looping within the three instruction marked in red.
+The current **Processing Cycle (PC)** is highlighted in green, as I do so I realized that the instructions are looping within the three instruction marked in red.

    ![Main Menu Code](images/reverse-engineering/example-workflow/main-menu-loop.png)